I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 For example, if I were interested in the keyword “SEO content agency,” but wasn’t sure if people were more likely to search “SEO agency services,” “SEO services agency,” “SEO content services” or any other of the hundreds of very similar keywords possible, I could use a tool that will auto-generate every possible combination.

-Kombinator allows you to add up to three sets of words and will give you every possible combination of keywords that can be used with the words you entered.
+Kombinator allows you to add up to three sets of words and will give you every possible combination of keywords that can be used with the potential keywords you entered.

-Add these to your list and move onto the next free tool.
+Add these various word combinations to your list and move on to the next free tool.

 Answer the Public is similar to Soovle in the way it uses autocomplete data to give you insight into highly related searches to your topic.
 Imagine ATP as a supercharged version of Soovle, with the added ability to export a .CSV for all the keyword ideas it generates, which can number in the hundreds.